stackhpc/terraform-kayobe-multinode/README.rst

 You should have requested number of resources spawned on Openstack, and ansible_inventory file produced as output for Kayobe.

-Copy your generated id_rsa and id_rsa.pub to ~/.ssh/ on control host if you want Kayobe to automatically pick them up during bootstrap.
+Copy your generated id_rsa and id_rsa.pub to ~/.ssh/ on Ansible control host if you want Kayobe to automatically pick them up during bootstrap.